Airport: Hangar construction to begin this month; negotiations planned with tenants

-JOHNSTOWN, Pa. – Work is expected to begin later this month on a two-unit corporate hangar at John Murtha Johnstown-Cambria County Airport, and both bays will likely have tenants by the time the work is completed, Airport Manager Cory Cree said.
+JOHNSTOWN, Pa. – Construction work is expected to begin later this month on a two-unit corporate hangar at John Murtha Johnstown-Cambria County Airport, and both bays will likely have tenants by the time the work is completed, Airport Manager Cory Cree said.

 Cree told authority members that two prospective tenants have expressed interest in the 4,000-square-foot hangars at the Richland Township airport.